William H. Luden

-Menthol cough drops replaced the cumbersome vials of menthol that cold sufferers had carried to relieve their symptoms.
+Menthol cough drops replaced the cumbersome vials of menthol that people with colds had carried to relieve their symptoms.
 Luden introduced new packaging methods as well, lining boxes with wax paper to extend shelf life.
 Perhaps his most remarkable innovation was to give samples to railroad workers, giving the product effectively national exposure in an early example of guerilla marketing.

 In 1882, he moved his operations to 37 N. 5th St., and offered an extensive line, including cough drops, hard and soft candies, chocolates and marshmallow products.
 Luden manufactured his own chocolate for his candies unlike many confectioners of the time.
 In 1892 Luden moved his operations to a larger building at Sixth and Washington streets in Reading.